 A bright yellow and flavorful risotto.
 Risotto alla Milanese, or Saffron Risotto, is a classic Italian recipe from Northern Italy, Milan to be exact.
 It's creamy and delicious, and it's much easier to make than you might think!
 All you need is good quality ingredients and about 20 minutes to bring this iconic dish to the table!

 You either like saffron or you don't.
 It's one of those very intense flavors that can be overwhelming, especially if you're not used to it.
-As a kid I used to dislike this risotto, but growing up I started to appreciate this precious ingredients and the value it has.
+As a kid, I used to dislike this risotto, but growing up I started to appreciate this precious ingredient and its value.

 Saffron comes from the small purple flower Crocus Sativus and each flower has 3 red stigmas (the edible part) which must be picked very delicately by hand, one by one.
 Due to this manual and delicate work, saffron is very rare and expensive and it became famous as the Red Gold.
 Consider that it takes a piece of land as big as a football field to harvest only 1 pound (500 grams) of Saffron.